Lesson Plans and Teaching Resources for Brown Girl Dreaming

 Focus Assessment and Rubric

-Use this six-question assessment to determine whether or not students understand the key concepts associated with character analysis.
+Use this six-question assessment to determine whether or not students understand the key concepts associated with Story Elements.

 Running Record with Brown Girl Dreaming